microsoft/TypeScript-Handbook/pages/Triple-Slash Directives.md

 ### Errors

 It is an error to reference a file that does not exist.
-It is an error to for a file to have a triple-slash reference to itself.
+It is an error for a file to have a triple-slash reference to itself.

 ### Using `--noResolve`

-If the compiler flag `--noResolve` is specified, triple-slash references are ignored; they niether result in adding new files, nor change the order of the files provided.
+If the compiler flag `--noResolve` is specified, triple-slash references are ignored; they neither result in adding new files, nor change the order of the files provided.

 ## `/// <amd-module />`

 By default AMD modules are generated anonymous.
-This can lead to problems when other tools are used to process the resulting modules like a bundlers (e.g. `r.js`).
+This can lead to problems when other tools are used to process the resulting modules, such as bundlers (e.g. `r.js`).

 The `amd-module` directive allows passing an optional module name to the compiler: